 Don’t buy anything like furniture or a car or anything else that could cause you credit to be “pulled”.
 Again, this could delay the closing or worse, jeopardize your deposit.

 When you are interviewing real estate agents to find the right one, consider whether or not they ask you about your financial health before showing you houses.
 This will keep you from getting into trouble during the deal.

 The Take Away

 Remember, in today’s financial environment your lender is driving the transaction forward.
-All the hope in the world will not get you the home you want so help your lender make it easy for you.
+All the desire in the world will not get you the home you want so help your lender make it easy for you.

 If you want to have a conversation about meeting your real estate needs call me at 561.762.4073.